fmaschietto/mdigest/README.md

 ``pip install mdigest``

-will install mdigest and all its dependencies in newly created environment.
+will install mdigest and all its dependencies in the newly created environment.

 To run in a Jupyter Notebook, you will have to add this new environment to the list of kernels: